tonykim925/personalweb-5fa1e/src/pages/index.md

       I am a people & workplace researcher living in the San Francisco Bay Area.
       I am passionate about helping organizations make data and research-driven decisions when it comes to their most valuable resource - their workers.
+      Feel free to take a look at my portfolio and my skill sets below.

       **Curious to know more?**